marisacasillas/chatterlab/course_instructions/instructions-final_exam.md

 ### Grading
 A top-scoring essay will:

-- thoroughly and accurately cover the relevant literature that we have reviewed in the course (minimally six papers),
+- Thoroughly and accurately cover the relevant literature that we have reviewed in the course (minimally six papers),
-- refer to findings/phenomena from multiple cultural groups, language types, interactional settings, and/or methods,
+- Refer to findings and/or phenomena from multiple cultural groups, language types, interactional settings, and/or methods,
-- use clear and persuasive argumentation with at least two specific examples to support the arguments made,
+- Use clear and persuasive argumentation with at least two specific examples to support the arguments,
-- include original figures and/or tables
+- Include at least one original figure and/or table
-- draw independent and original conclusions synthesizing the relevant course content and class discussions, and
+- Draw independent and original conclusions synthesizing the relevant course content and class discussions, and
-- be typo-free and easy to understand
+- Be typo-free and easy to understand

 ## Science communication (up to 7 points)